phpearth/docs/faq/community/03-elephpant.md

 The ElePHPant logo was originally introduced and created in 1998 for the PHP community by Vincent Pontier - spiritual father of thousands of ElePHPants around the world.
 In 1998, there were mostly CGI scripts used for dynamic websites.
-Vincent's friend, François BUFFIÈRE, introduced him PHP language.
+Vincent's friend, François BUFFIÈRE, introduced him to the PHP language.
 Vincent came up with the ElePHPant by drawing PHP letters on a paper and playing with them a little.
 He noticed they were in shape of an elephant.